-When you need to take medicines abroad with you, it’s worth planning ahead.
+When you need to take medicines abroad, it’s worth planning ahead.
 Some drugs are restricted.
-You may need a doctor’s letter or export licence.
+You might need a doctor’s letter or export licence.

-Make sure you have enough drugs to last for the whole trip, plus a few extra days in case there are any delays.
+Make sure you have enough medicines to last for the whole trip, plus a few extra days in case there are any delays.

 It’s worth taking a doctor's letter with you, listing all the drugs you're taking and the doses.
 You can also take a copy of the actual prescription.
 This will help if customs officers question you about them, if you need any treatment when you are away or if you lose your medicines and need a new prescription.

 Remember that some medicines you can buy over the counter in the UK might be controlled drugs in other countries.
 Controlled drugs have strict legal controls over how they are stored and prescribed.

 Any special arrangements you need to make will depend on:

 - how long you're going for

 Doctors can only prescribe a limited amount of any drug in the NHS.
 So if you’re going away for more than 3 months, make sure you'll be able to get any medicines you need in the country you’re going to.

 Buying medicines abroad